AmeerArsala/cauldroncartel/docs/src.md

 # TODO

 1. On Insert Potion, check to see if it already exists.
 If so, just add another one.
-In general, deal with quantities
+In general, deal with quantities (including carts)

+2. Limits on Potions and mL as capacity

-2. Ledgers
+3. Ledgers

-3. Search Bar
+4. Search Bar

-4. `post_time`

-5. `reset`
+5. `post_time`

+6. `reset` for the new era (not global_inventory)

+7. `schema.sql`

+8. Optimize algorithms to be simple yet time series forecast

-6. Update this doc
+9. Update this doc